mac-comp381/wordy/docs/2-compiler.md

 - Open up the source code for `ShaderUI`, and change the `USE_COMPILER` flag to `true`.
 - Run `ShaderUI` once again.
 - Note the new rendering time in your IDE’s console (`Done rendering (___ms)`).
 How does it compare to the interpreter?
+- Yes, wow.
+That’s the advantage of a compiled language.
 - If you are curious (but only if you are really curious; it’s messy):
     - Look at `CompiledShader` to see how Java code compiles, runs, and communicates with Wordy code.
     - Read `WordyCompiler` to see how an app can compile and runs Java code it just generated from a string.